-- Do not put anything on your rash unless your doctor or nurse says you may.
-Keep the area clean and dry.
+- If you get a rash do not put anything on it unless your doctor or nurse says you may.
+Keep the area near the rash clean and dry.

-- Take these tablets on an empty stomach at least 1 hour before or 1 hour after eating food
+- Take lapatinib on an empty stomach, at least 1 hour before eating or 1 hour after eating.

 - Take this drug at the same time each day.

-- Do not crush, split, or dissolve the tablets.
+- Swallow the pills whole, do not crush, split, or dissolve the tablets.

 Food and Drug Interactions

-- Do not eat grapefruit or drink grapefruit juice while taking this drug.
+- Do not eat grapefruit or drink grapefruit juice while taking this medicine.